DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 At the beginning, don’t be scared when you see that your character’s hair and/or beard isn't right.
 Do you remember us installing High Poly Head and its hair (and beard) variations, right?
-Well, Wabbajack users won't, but that isn't the point.
 Now we need to actually activate our high poly head in Racemenu and then our hair will look fine.
 Also choose a beard from High Poly Head and it will look good if that is needed.
 If you want to use hair with physics for men, you will find instructions on how to get them a bit later.